hldohaga/upfnabp/litlead.md

 Then multivariable regression is used.
 Mathematical models containing explanatory variables are constructed and compared using 'goodness of fit' statistics.

-By calculation using a Chi squared 2\*2 table, the odds ratio for hypertension in participants exposed to UPF \>63% is 0.5.
+In the simplest model, by calculation using a Chi squared 2\*2 table, the odds ratio for hypertension in participants exposed to UPF \>63% is 0.5.
 The odds ratio for hypertension in participants exposed to Na \>5000mg is 1.45.
-This results takes no account of weighting, or confounding.
+These results take no account of weighting, or confounding.

 Univariable regression is adjusted for weighted survey samples.
-It is used to identify important relationships within the data.
+Identified important relationships within the data.
 Confounding plays a part in these results.

 The result for Sodium against UPF shows that there is no linear relationship between Sodium and UPF, in this table [Table 4.4.1](tab:tbl-univariable-regressions).